EddieRingle/portaudio/README.txt

 	Documentation is available in "/doc/html/index.html"
 	Also see "src/common/portaudio.h" for API spec.
 	Also see http://www.portaudio.com/docs/
-	And see "tests/patest_saw.c" for an example.
+	And see the "test/" directory for many examples of usage (we suggest "test/patest_saw.c" for an example)

 For information on compiling programs with PortAudio, please see the tutorial at:

   http://portaudio.com/trac/wiki/TutorialDir/TutorialStart

+We have an active mailing list for user and developer discussions.
+Please feel free to join.
+See http://www.portaudio.com for details.

 Important Files and Folders:
     include/portaudio.h     = header file for PortAudio API.
 Specifies API.